rails/rails/guides/source/active_record_callbacks.md

 * How to register, run, and skip callbacks that respond to these events.
 * How to create relational, association, conditional, and transactional callbacks.
-* How to create special classes that encapsulate common behavior for your callbacks to be reused.
+* How to create objects that encapsulate common behavior for your callbacks to be reused.

 --------------------------------------------------------------------------------